supervisitor20/MyJobs/doc/source/developers/myblocks/secureblocks.rst

 * This will only work on templates loaded from seo_base.html

-* Currently, all secure blocks widgets are wrapped in if/else statements to ensure that they are only displayed if they are enabled for that site.
+* All secure blocks widgets that replace existing functionality (saved search, tools) will REPLACE their counterparts if secure-blocks is enabled for that site.

 secure-block.js
 ---------------